skip to main content

 • Ports: USB-C

 The MiFi M2100 5G UW connects up to 30 devices, has a powerful battery, and comes with a USB-C port you can use to charge other phones and devices.
-And there are some great security settings, including the ability to set up a guest network for friends and other users.
+You also get some great security settings, including the ability to set up a guest network for friends and other users.

 Reasons to buy: